-- While browsing the filesystem, extracts all selected archives; before conforming the extraction with "Ok" it is possible to modify output path and other options, and to add other archives to be extracted. - While browsing an archive, extracts the selected items or all the displayed items if nothing is selected, like WinRar/7-Zip (it is possible to be sure to extract the whole archive using context menu's Extract all entry, or clicking "Extract all" link in extraction interface); before confirming the extraction with "Ok" it is possible to modify output path and other options. - Right clicking Extract button shows a menu to extract all and (when browsing archives) displayed or selected objects, for partial extraction from archives. - On the right of extract button, an arrow shows a menu with functions to directly extract all the content of the archive to most common destinations without further interaction with extraction confirmation interface - In the upper area are listed most common extraction operations: extract all to allowing to select output directory and proceed with extraction without leaving the file browser UI, extract all here, extract all to desktop, extract all to documents, extract to 1..3° bookmarked paths (if defined), and extract to default extraction path.
+- Right clicking Extract button shows a menu to extract all and (when browsing archives) displayed or selected objects, for partial extraction from archives. - On the right of extract button, an arrow shows a menu with functions to directly extract all the content of the archive to most common destinations without further interaction with extraction confirmation interface - In the upper area are listed most common extraction operations: extract all here (to new folder, smart new folder), extract all to allowing to select output directory and proceed with extraction without leaving the file browser UI, extract all to desktop, extract all to documents, extract to 1..3° bookmarked paths (if defined), and extract to default extraction path.
 Only first, second and third bookmarks are shown as quick extraction destination to not clutter the menu, but bookmarks 1..8 are accessible with keyboard shortcuts Ctrl+1..8.
-Ctrl+0 extracts to the previous output path. - o In the lower area it is possible to set most common extraction options: extract to new folder, naming policy (only for formats supported through 7z frontend), open output path after the task completes, set default extraction path...
+Ctrl+0 extracts to the previous output path. - In the lower area it is possible to set most common extraction options: extract to new folder, naming policy (only for formats supported through 7z frontend), open output path after the task completes, set default extraction path... - Test - o Test selected archives for integrity - On the right of test button, a submenu shows more informative functions: quick info or full listing of archive, system's file properties dialog, analysis of files and directory (showing recursively directory content and size), file checksum/hash, hexadecimal view of file content.
+On the bottom of the menu are featured software configured for antivirus / antimalware scan (automatically detected or as user-defined in advanced applications list) - Secure delete